jrejaud/jrejaud.github.io/_posts/2015-10-04-using-efficacy-or-morality-to-make-decisions.md

 One can see two interesting cases in this table:

 1. Action is Immoral and Efficacy is unknown
-2. Action is Effective and Morality is unknown
+2. Action is Ineffective and Morality is unknown

 If you can't conclude the Efficacy of an action, but you **can** conclude that it is Immoral, then you **shouldn't attempt it**.
 It doesn't matter how effective an action is if you think its immoral (granted, morality could be a function of efficacity, but that's for a different blog post).

 If you can't conclude the Morality of an action, but you **can** conclude that it is Ineffective, then you **shouldn't attempt it**.
-It doesn't matter how moral an action is if it simply isn't effective.
+It doesn't matter how moral an action is if it isn't effective.

+Thus, you can sometimes eliminate possible actions even without having all the data would like to have in order to make a decision.

 [efficacy_def]: http://www.merriam-webster.com/dictionary/efficacy
 [morality_def]: http://www.merriam-webster.com/dictionary/morality